ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

-The options under the **Settings** area provide a hierarchical view of options that allow you to configure global options for the infrastructure of your {{ site.data.product.title }} environment.
+The options under the **Settings** area provide a hierarchical view of options that allow you to configure global options for the infrastructure of your {{ site.data.product.title_short }} environment.
 At the top level, you have **Settings** including users, LDAP Groups, account roles, capacity and utilization collection, tag categories, values, and imports, custom variable imports, and license uploads.
 When you click on